cozy/cozy-docs/src/documents/hack/discover-data-system.html.md

 ### Getting started

 Make sure you have "Setup your development environment" and that it runs because it is where the Data System is living.

 ## Playing with the data

 Accessing the data within the Data System can be achieved in two ways: by using an ODM we've developed a driver for or by requesting directly the Data System API.

 That being said, using the ODM has a big advantage: you can still use your app in another execution environment without relying on the DataSystem / CouchDB by switching the ODM's driver.
 At Cozycloud, we use the ODM in all our apps!
-We'll use the ODM for this tutorial but you can find the complete API and usage for the Data System in the cookbooks.

 ### Starting with the ODM

 ODM stands for Object Document Mapper, it's like an ORM (Object Relational Mapper) but for NoSQL.
 An O(D|R)M abstracts the storage engine, as a result you can switch the storage engine (e.g. from CouchDB to PostgreSQL) without changing your code.

 Enough talking, let's see how we can use it in our application.
 ```bash